-A short list of people who should get permission from their doctor first include those who have heart disease, liver problems, people taking blood thinner medications and those who have high or low blood pressure.
+A shortlist of people who should get permission from their doctor first includes those who have heart disease, liver problems, people taking blood thinner medications and those who have high or low blood pressure.
 Here is a quick rundown of some possible side effects of the ingredients.
 This list is not complete:

 - Stop taking all supplements not recommended by your doctor at least 2 weeks before having surgery.

 - Pregnant and/or nursing mothers should speak to their doctors first.